It's Saturday morning. In the past week there's been:

 It's live radio.
 That's where it lives.
 In the air.
 If you try to turn it into something else, it dies.

-So that's the lesson that took a long time to learn... that you can't recycle radio to the internet.
-You can kinda recycle radio back to radio in the form of replays... but even that's limited.
+So that's the lesson - you can't recycle radio to the internet.
+You can replay radio on radio, but even that's limited.

 Other part of the lesson: